Yurii-Molotow/Store_analysis_dashboard/README.md

 3. Creating interactive Dashboard
 3.1 Importing data from a csv file
 3.2.
 Changing the numeric values of Order ID, Order Quantity to integers, Sales and Shipping Soct to decimal numbers with a separator "," instead of "."
 3.3.
-Create an active dashboard and edit visualisations:
+Create an interactive dashboard and edit visualisations:
 -Card for Total Profit, Number of Sales and Average Check.
 -Bar chart to display sales by region
-Line chart of sales by year with 1-year forecast
+-Line chart of sales by year with 1-year forecast
 -Tree chart showing percentages by category
 -Pie chart showing the distribution by category
 -Filters by order priority and delivery type